ansysresearch/Getting-Started/DGXStation.md

 # Working on the DGX machine

 Part of our compute resources include an [Nvidia DGX machine](https://www.nvidia.com/en-us/data-center/dgx-station/).
-In this document we will go over connecting and setting up the DGX machine so that you can train and deploy your neural networks on this powerful machine.
+In this document we will go over connecting to the DGX machine so that you can train and deploy your neural networks on this powerful machine.

 ## Prerequisites